 Pretty much everyone loves peanut butter, and pretty much everyone loves pretzels, so these Peanut Butter Pretzel Bars are bound to go down a treat.
 When I was doing hikes with school when I was younger, my mum always used to insist on giving me hundreds of peanut butter sandwiches for energy.

-These bars look like a nice mix of smooth and crunchy, without being dry and crumbly, which sounds like the perfect texture to me.
+These bars look like a nice mix of smooth and crunchy, without being dry and crumbly, which sounds like the perfect energy bar recipes to me.

 24. Ginger Vanilla Protein Crunch Bars